nrwl/nx-console/CONTRIBUTING.md

 * Run `yarn start e2e.run` to run e2e tests.
 This will compile and frontend and the backend, and run cypress tests (The fixtures must be created).
 * Run `yarn start e2e.up` to server the app and launch cypress.
 (The fixtures must be created).
 This is useful for development.

+Cypress, which we use to run e2e tests, records the videos of the tests ran on CI.
+You can access them here: [https://dashboard.cypress.io/#/projects/x2ebye/runs](https://dashboard.cypress.io/#/projects/x2ebye/runs).
+This is very useful for troubleshooting.

 ## Submitting a PR